apache/mynewt-site/docs/os/modules/hal/hal_i2c/hal_i2c.md

 |MSB|   |   |   |   |   |   |LSB|

-In the HAL_I2C API you would communicate with this device with address `0b1000110`, whic is hex 0x46 or decimal 70.
+In the HAL_I2C API you would communicate with this device with address `0b1000110`, which is hex 0x46 or decimal 70.
 The I²C drive would add the R/W bit and transmit it as hex 0x8D or 0x8D depending whether it was a read or write command.